-The Accor Group is engaged with global, regional and local organizations to increase awareness of human rights issues - in particular, human trafficking and modern slavery.
-It is committed to work collectively and to share best practice across the industry.
+The Accor Group is engaged with global, regional and local stakeholders to increase awareness of human rights issues - in particular, human trafficking and modern slavery.
+The numerous partnerships that the Accor Group maintains (e.g. ECPAT, PurProjet, Energy Observer, Community Conservation Fund Africa, The Camp) also support this dialogue policy